awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_gtid.md

 ## Usage Notes<a name="mysql_rds_set_external_master_gtid-usage-notes"></a>

 The `mysql.rds_set_external_master_gtid` procedure must be run by the master user\.
-It must be run on the MariaDB DB instance that you are configuring as the replication slave of a MariaDB instance running external to Amazon RDS\.
-Before running `mysql.rds_set_external_master_gtid`, you must have configured the instance of MariaDB running external to Amazon RDS as a replication master\.
+It must be run on the MariaDB DB instance that you are configuring as the replica of a MariaDB instance running external to Amazon RDS\.
+Before running `mysql.rds_set_external_master_gtid`, you must have configured the instance of MariaDB running external to Amazon RDS as a source instance\.
 For more information, see [Importing Data into a MariaDB DB Instance](MariaDB.Procedural.Importing.md)\.

 **Warning**
 Do not use `mysql.rds_set_external_master_gtid` to manage replication between two Amazon RDS DB instances\.
 Use it only when replicating with a MariaDB instance running external to RDS\.
 For information about managing replication between Amazon RDS DB instances, see [Working with Read Replicas](USER_ReadRepl.md)\.